 Auto Parts Dealers

-This segment experiences frequent price changes in its products, so maintaining price lists is a must-have feature along with price list import features.
+This segment of auto dealers experiences frequent price changes in its products, so maintaining price lists is a must-have feature along with price list import features.
 The inventory management system has to be robust as the SKUs can be large in numbers, and the MIS (Management Information Systems) report should help the business owner decide how much stock to keep and when to reorder.

 For the industrial goods segment, the product master should be flexible enough to accommodate various part numbers, detailed descriptions, and specifications to be included in the invoicing.
 Moreover, this segment requires quality control at the procurement side to ensure the products which adhere to the desired quality are purchase and sold.